 Students develop their understanding of how data and instructions are stored in binary, and factors affecting system performance.
-They gain an awareness of the environmental impact factors affecting system performance.
 They gain an awareness of the environmental impact of intelligent systems, as well as the security risks, precautions and laws that can protect computer systems.